What Is Life Like Working Offshore?

 Ever wondered what it’s like to live on an oil rig?
 In this article, we will take a deep dive into the lifestyle of working on an offshore platform.

 First things first, this career won’t be for everyone – you have to be prepared to ride the waves!
-Long working hours, harsh weather conditions, lengthy periods of time away from home and remote surroundings!
-However, this is very different from the usual 9-5 job but certainly has financial benefits, hence why this way of life is becoming more popular.
+Long working hours, harsh weather conditions, lengthy periods of time away from home and remote surroundings.
+Despite some differences from the usual 9-5 job, this path certainly has financial benefits, hence why this way of life is becoming more popular.

 What to expect